IBM/power-up/docs/OPCG_config.yml_create.rst

 scalars.
 A complete definition of the config.yml file along with detailed documentation of the elements used are given in appendix B.

-The config.yml file has 4 main sections.
+The config.yml file has 5 main sections.
 These are;

+#.
+General Settings
 #.
 Cluster definition
 #.
 Network templates
 #.
 Node templates